-Healthcare professionals and health-living companies are quickly realizing the value of Pinterest and are making their way to the social media channel that serves as a virtual bulletin board.
+Healthcare professionals and healthy-living companies are quickly realizing the value of Pinterest and are making their way to the social media channel that serves as a virtual bulletin board.

 Top health experts and companies are changing the way health and wellness information is communicated from business-to-consumer.
 From recipes, fitness motivation and customized workouts to home remedies, health awareness events, fundraisers and other health topics, Pinterest is the new wave of health communication.